Bantee-Golf/oxygen-laravel/readme.md

 php artisan scaffold:move:public
 ```

-6) Create your `.env` file and add the database and other details.
+6) Edit `.env` file and add the database and other details.

 7) Commit your changes to Git, because next step will change some of the default files.